thingsboard/thingsboard.github.io/_includes/templates/edge/install/prerequisites.md

 ## Prerequisites

+{% include templates/edge/install/hardware-requirements.md %}

 ### Setting Up the Server Environment for ThingsBoard Edge

-To start utilizing ThingsBoard **Edge**, it is essential to have an operational {{appPrefix}} server that supports edge functionality.
+To start utilizing ThingsBoard **Edge**, it is essential to have an operational {{appPrefix}} server that supports Edge functionality.

 {% if docsPrefix == 'pe/edge/' %}
 {% include templates/edge/obtain-pe-cloud.md %}